BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/README.md

 Alternatively, you can run `docker-compose up -d [service_name]` to start only a specific service.
 Be aware that some services depend on each other, as specified in the Docker Compose file, so starting a single service may in fact bring up more than one container.

+The barebones user interface is not in a container, as it was only created for demonstration purposes.
+To 'run' it, it's enough to open the HTML file in your browser.
+Internet connection is required, as it uses jQuery from a remote CDN.

 ### How to test
 Every Node-based microservice has unit tests, which you can run with `docker exec -it [container_name] npm test`.